liferay/liferay-docs/discover/deployment/articles/01-installing-liferay/05-installing-liferay-on-wildfly.markdown

 4. Start the Wildfly application server by navigating to `$WILDFLY_HOME/bin` and running `standalone.bat` or `standalone.sh`.

-You're now an expert when it comes to deploying Liferay on Wildfly!
+You're now an expert when it comes to deploying @product@ on Wildfly!